PRUNplanner/fio_wrapper/README.md

 # pyfio

-Python API wrapper for Prosperous Universes community API FIO.
+[FIO](https://doc.fnar.net/) API wrapper with [pydantic](https://github.com/pydantic/pydantic) data validation and easy-to-use querying. **pyfio** implements the most used endpoints of Prosperous Universes community game data API.

 # Usage
 Creating the FIO adapter and looking for information about the material Drinking Water by its ticker "DW".